OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Overview

 Choosing strong cryptographic algorithm alone is not enough.
-Often security of otherwise sound algorithms can be affected if misconfigured.
+Often security of otherwise sound algorithms can be affected through their configuration.
+Most prominent for cryptographic algorithms is the selection of their used key length.

 #### Static Analysis

-The source code should be analyzed that cryptographic parameters are well defined within reasonable range.
-This includes, but is not limited to: cryptographic salt, which should be at least the same length as hash function output, reasonable choice of password derivation function and iteration count (e.g. PBKDF2, scrypt or bcrypt), IVs being random and unique, fit-for-purpose block encryption modes (e.g. ECB should not be used, except specific cases), key management being done properly (e.g. 3DES should have three independent keys) and so on.
+Through source code analysis the following non-exhausting configuration options should be checked:

+* cryptographic salt, which should be at least the same length as hash function output
+* * reasonable choice of iteration counts when using password derivation functions
+* IVs being random and unique
+* fit-for-purpose block encryption modes
+* key management being done properly

 #### Dynamic Analysis

-If hashes were extracted and they have been configured in an insecure manner, a brute-force password cracking tool, e.g. hashcat, can be used to extract the original plain-text passwords from the encrypted hashes.
+If hashes were extracted during the analysis, and they have been configured in an insecure manner, a brute-force password cracking tool, e.g. hashcat, can be used to extract the original plain-text passwords from the encrypted hashes.
 Hashcat's wiki contains examples of cracking speeds for different algorithms, this can be utilized to estimate the effort that an attacker would have to recover plain-text passwords.

 To utilize brute-force tools, the used hash algorithm (e.g., MD5 or SHA1) must be known.
 If this knowledge is not gathered during the Testing, tools like hashID can be used to automatically identify hash algorithms.